itspriddle/priddle.net/_projects/builtfast/genesis.md

 Genesis is a hosting provisioning API built on Laravel 12 that handles the complete lifecycle of web hosting accounts and VPS instances.
-I was the lead architect on the project which serves as the core provisioning system for our BuiltFast, handling everything from initial account creation to termination.
+I was the lead architect on the project which serves as the core provisioning system for BuiltFast, handling everything from initial account creation to termination.